camilouribebotta/visual-essays/docs/help.md

 - __fit__:  This attribute defines how an image will be scaled or cropped in the image viewer window.
 Possible values for this attribute are
     -  `contain`:  The replaced content is scaled to maintain its aspect ratio while fitting within the element's content box
     -  `cover`:  (default) The replaced content is sized to maintain its aspect ratio while filling the element's entire content box.
 The object will be clipped to fit
  - __region__: The region attribute is used to show a cropped region of the image in the image viewer.
-The entire image is loaded and can be seen by zooming and panning but the initial display will
+The entire image is loaded and can be seen by zooming and panning but the initial display will only include the specified region.

 ## ve-video